wind-to-hydrogen-toolkit/wind-to-hydrogen-toolkit.github.io/index.md

 Several existing floating offshore wind foundations will be numerically assessed and modified for storing hydrogen.
 Converting offshore wind energy into hydrogen and storing it in the foundations of a floating offshore wind turbine is a novel approach that could reduce the levelised cost of energy for floating wind.

-The HyFloat1 project was supported by a research grant from the [Sustainable Energy Authority of Ireland (SEAI)](https://www.seai.ie).
+The HyFloat1 project is supported by a research grant from the [Sustainable Energy Authority of Ireland (SEAI)](https://www.seai.ie).

+### HyFloatComp

+**HyFloatComp: Novel design and manufacturing strategies for innovative offshore composite hydrogen tanks**

+[HyFloatComp](https://www.seai.ie/seai-research/research-database/research-projects/details/hyfloatcomp:-novel-design-and-manufacturing-strategies-for-innovative-offshore-composite-hydrogen-tanks) aims to develop advanced manufacturing and design approaches for offshore composite hydrogen tanks, which will play a crucial role in the energy supply chain from offshore wind energy to end users.
+These composite tanks offer flexibility and strength, allowing them to withstand hydrogen pressure and environmental loads.
+The manufacturing process will utilise laser-assisted tow steering, enabling variable geometry and precise production of the tanks, making them reliable and cost-effective.
+The project will focus on understanding the structural behaviour of variable angle tow composites under high-pressure hydrogen conditions.

+The HyFloatComp project is supported by a research grant from the [Sustainable Energy Authority of Ireland (SEAI)](https://www.seai.ie).

 ## Research Outputs